jepstein-eagle/adaptable/packages/adaptable/readme/functions/freetext-column-function.md

 - **ReadOnly**: N/A

 ## FAQ
-Where is the data stored for Free Text Columns?
+**Where is the data stored for Free Text Columns?**

-With your state, wherever you choose to store that.
-Free Text Column is not stored with the dataset of the underlying grid.
+With the User's state, wherever that is stored.
+Free Text Column data is not stored with the dataset of the underlying grid.

 ### Further Information